UE and VR Development Technical Notes

 GoogleVR 100 1

-Lower values will perform faster but will be undersampled (more blurry), while values over 1 will perform slower and will supersample (extra sharp).
+Lower values will perform faster but will be undersampled (more blurry) while values over 1 will perform slower and will supersample (extra sharp).

-Solution for HTC VIVE Base Station Fault (03)
+Solution for HTC VIVE Tracker Fault (03)

-The firmware path is under the Steam installation path: Steam\steamapps\common\SteamVR\tools\lighthouse\firmware\lighthouse_tx\archive\htc_2.0, find the following two files:
+The firmware path is located under the Steam installation path: Steam\steamapps\common\SteamVR\tools\lighthouse\firmware\lighthouse_tx\archive\htc_2.0, locate the following two files:

 1